davidfilipovic/BookApplication/README.md

  Dependencies:

  [JSON for Java](http://www.json.org/java/).
 JSON is a light-weight, language independent, data interchange format.
 The files in this package implement JSON encoders/decoders in Java.
 It also includes the capability to convert between JSON and XML, HTTP headers, Cookies, and CDL.
-In project is also used [Gson](https://code.google.com/p/google-gson/) which presents open source Java library for serializing and deserializing Java objects to (and from) JSON.
+[Gson](https://code.google.com/p/google-gson/) is also used whithin the project which presents open source Java library for serializing and deserializing Java objects to (and from) JSON.

  [Jsoup library](http://jsoup.org).
 Jsoup is a Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.
-It is an excelent and easy to implement library, with rich documentation.
+It is excelent and easy to implement jsoup library, and contains rich documentation.

  [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html).
 The Spring web MVC framework provides model-view-controller architecture and ready components that can be used to develop flexible and loosely coupled web applications.
 The MVC pattern results in separating the different aspects of the application (input logic, business logic, and UI logic), while providing a loose coupling between these elements.